 When we work with clients before they’ve made their investments, we ensure the legal compliance is handled properly from start to finish.
 We work with them to properly structure and incorporate their business, properly report all financial information, and to minimize their associated tax obligations.

-We also work with international tax clients once they’ve already made their investments.
+We also work as an international tax consultant to international clients once they’ve already made their investments.
 In these scenarios, we perform a full audit of the current business setup, and then restructure and resolve any compliance issues.

 We also counsel our clients on compliance with foreign bank account reporting on FinCEN Form 114a and disclosing foreign assets on IRS Form 8938.
 These forms are required to be in compliance with the Foreign Account Tax Compliance Act (FATCA).